usnistgov/OSCAL/working/FedRAMP/readme.md

 # FedRAMP in OSCAL: a demonstration

-We aim here to represent a FedRAMP specification spreadsheet, produced as a customization (informal profile) of an SP800-53 baseline, formally in OSCAL.
+We aim here to represent a FedRAMP specification spreadsheet, produced as a customization (OSCAL profile) of an SP800-53 baseline (also an OSCAL profile, referencing an OSCAL catalog).

-Note that the referenced document will not be the SP800-53 catalog, but a profile document - whichever of the 'LOW' or 'MODERATE' baselines proves to be the correct one.
-(Someone who knows the data can determine this just by looking at it, but we want the machine to be able to determine this fitness.)
-Accordingly, FedRAMP stands two steps away: it is a profile of a profile of the catalog.

-This will take the form of an OSCAL profile referencing an OSCAL profile (whichever of document that relates
+The FedRAMP profile is developed by a "stepwise" process of (largely automated) analysis of input data against the intended reference authority (profile or catalog).
+File artifacts (in this subdirectory) trace this process:

+* [`excel-extract.xml`](excel-extract.xml) - a "flat dump" of an Excel spreadsheet representing the FedRAMP baseline (profile) of NIST SP800-53 (produced using a commodity tool)

+* [`fedramp-oscal-worksheet.xml`](fedramp-oscal-worksheet.xml) - an OSCAL rendition of this information, pulled into a hierarchy (produced by transforming [`excel-extract.xml`](excel-extract.xml))

+* [`fedramp-annotated-wrt-MODERATEbaseline.xml`](fedramp-annotated-wrt-MODERATEbaseline.xml) - a richer OSCAL rendition of the worksheet, integrating references to the MODERATE baseline of SP800-53, produced by running an analytic XSLT over the basic worksheet.
+This document shows that *many controls* referenced in FedRAMP, are not referenced in the MODERATE baseline (as we have it).
+These discrepancies can be traced using the next file.

+* [`fedramp-annotated-wrt-SP800-53catalog.xml`](fedramp-annotated-wrt-SP800-53catalog.xml) - since the MODERATE annotations file shows we have many match failures (between the worksheet, and MODERATE), we go back to [`fedramp-oscal-worksheet.xml`](fedramp-oscal-worksheet.xml) and run the "annotation" stylesheet again, except making reference to the entire SP800-53 catalog.
+This allows us to examine further the discrepancies discovered between the worksheet, and what we see in MODERATE.

+Where the worksheets (or any XML produced by refining and editing these further) contain links into reference authorities (profiles or catalogs), another XSLT [`profile-from-linked-worksheet.xsl`](profile-from-linked-worksheet.xsl), can produce an OSCAL profile that "distills" or reduces links and parameter settings given in the worksheet.
+Note that such links are inserted automatically by the annotation stylesheet into components that are recognized as matching controls.

+However, this utility can work only on data that is correct and complete or there is no point, so the question becomes, how to ensure the quality of the worksheet going in.
+Before a profile can be produced, queries and background validation (via Schematron) of the worksheet against project-specific constraints, are two methods -- over and above editing it by hand -- that can help.

+For example, the XPath `//component[prop=' NO MATCH IN CATALOG ']` (applied to any of the annotated worksheets) shows where the FedRAMP worksheet is defective wrt each of the authorities referenced -- where its components fail to match up with controls as expected.

+Using an XML diff tool to compare catalogs and frameworks (worksheets) is another interesting approach.

-## Method
+## Means and methods

 We use a sequence of tasks and tools, several of which we should be able to reuse for similar tasks.